Mathématique: The Set of All You Don't Know

 He’s a member of the ascended.
 He has to be.

-Whether he’s Rush or not, Volker doesn’t really care.
-He’s been here.
+Whether he’s Rush or just borrowing his vibe, Volker doesn’t care.
+The guy has been here.
 With him.
 For him.
 This whole time since the gel.
 Months of dropping in on Volker’s darkest moments with his changeable outfits and his witticisms and his attention, and—and—Volker must have some kind of real destiny if someone from a higher plane of existence is taking this much of an interest in him.

-He takes a deep breath.
+He pulls in a breath.
 Then another.
 He nods.
 Then he looks at Telford.

-Telford is staring back at him, his face a neutral mask.
-“Dale,” he says, gently.
-“Who are you talking to?”
+Telford stares back at him, his face a neutral mask.
+“Dale,” he says, gently, “who are you talking to?”

-“Myself,” Volker replies, wiping his eyes. then he leans forward, motioning Telford in close.
+“Myself.”
+Volker wipes his eyes.
+He leans forward, motioning Telford in close.
 “We don’t need him.”
-He can, surprisingly, hear steel and a blue-green crystal harmonic in his own voice.
+He hears steel and a blue-green crystal harmonic in his own voice.

-“I can do it,” Volker says, his voice low, his tone fierce.
+“I can do it,” Volker says, low and fierce.
 “I know I can.
 You said we have eight of the nine?
 Let’s go.
 Let’s run.
 Let’s do it now.
 Forget the strike team.
 Let’s just go.”

-Across the room, the mathematician detonates the opening of the third movement, slamming down on those repeating chords.
+Across the room, the mathematician opens the third movement, slamming down on those repeating chords.

 Telford leans across the table.
-“If it’s not me who leads the strike team, it will be Kiva,” he whispers.
+“If it’s not me who leads the strike team, it’ll be Kiva,” he says.
 “That will be worse.
 More people will die.
-And if they get him, they’ll really have him.
+And, if they get him, they’ll really have him.
 He won’t be with us.
 We won’t be there.”

-“As arguments go, it’s not bad,” Ascended Rush says, looking at Telford skeptically.
+“As arguments go, it’s not bad.”
+Ascended Rush looks at Telford skeptically.
 “And yet.”

-“Your motivations fall within the Set of Things I Don’t Know,” Volker says, looking at Telford, his eyes as hard as he can make them.
-As hard as they’ll ever get.
+“Your motivations fall within the Set of Things I Don’t Know.”
+Volker holds eye contact, his gaze as hard as he can make it.

 Volker looks at Telford.
 “Tell me something I don’t know.
 Something that cuts down on my set.”

 “The Set of Things You Don’t Know?”
-Telford raises his voice to be heard over the hammering fortissimo passage, smiling faintly.
+Telford raises his voice to be heard over a hammering fortissimo passage.

 “Yeah,” Volker says.

-“Okay,” Telford replies, looking over at the version of Rush he can see.
+“Okay.”
+Telford glances at the version of Rush he can see.
 “The reason I want to lead the strike force is that I put him here.
-Where he is, right now, without his memories, getting by on frankly absurd musical abilities he pretended he didn’t have.
+Where he is, right now, without his memories, getting by on absurd musical abilities he pretended he didn’t have.
 That was me.
 I abducted him from Stargate Command.
 But I botched the job, so now he’s in the wind.
 I don’t want him in the wind.
 That man,” he says, his voice filing an edge into itself, “shouldn’t be in the wind.
-So if we don’t take him, I want to make sure he gets back to the SGC.
+So if we don’t take him, he’s gotta make it back to the SGC.
 I won’t accept an outcome where he’s appropriated by the LA, without protection.
-I can’t leave him.
+I can’t leave him like this.
 I won’t.”

 “If you lead the strike force,” Volker whispers, “and we end up with him, rather than the Air Force, Kiva will force our hand.”